-This article describes the steps you can take to remove users from groups in Ubuntu Linux.
+This article describes the steps to remove users from groups in Ubuntu Linux.

-A group is a container that can be used to organize or administer user accounts.
+A group is a container that can organize or administer user accounts.
 Accounts in the same group will access and manage resources belonging to that group.

 Every account on a Ubuntu Linux system belongs to one or more groups.
 There are two types of groups: Primary and secondary groups.

 Below is a post on how to add users to groups in Ubuntu Linux.

 Removing users from a group in Ubuntu Linux

 As stated above, groups help administrators efficiently organize or administer user accounts’ access to resources.
 With grouping, you can provide access to a resource, and all group members will access it.

 You can use the steps below to remove the account if a user is no longer needed in a group.

 The format to remove a user from a group is as follows:

 sudo deluser username groupname